tunjis/Moving-Average-Crossover-Signals_Python/README.md

 The script then visualises the results, plotting the closing price, the SMAs, and clearly marking the generated Buy/Sell signals on the chart for each stock using `matplotlib`.

 This project serves as a practical demonstration of implementing a basic trading signal strategy in Python.
+It uses historical daily data fetched from **Yahoo Finance (`yfinance`)**.
+As with any free data source, occasional inaccuracies might be present.

 **Disclaimer:** This tool is for educational and demonstration purposes only.
 The generated signals are based on a simple historical analysis and **do not constitute financial or investment advice**.
 Trading stocks involves significant risk.